 Budapest Travel Guide

-This architectural treasure trove is one of the most under-rated big cities of Europe.
-Budapest has something for everyone – deep rooted history, sprawling thermal baths delicious Hungarian food and crazy night life.
+This architectural treasure trove is one of the most under-rated big cities in Europe.
+Budapest has something for everyone – deep-rooted history, sprawling thermal baths delicious Hungarian food and crazy nightlife.
 You would easily need 3-5 days to revel in the Paris of the east.
-Here are some tips, that will help you plan your trip to Budapest.
+My Budapest travel guide covers all the tips, that will help you plan your trip to Budapest.

 Things to do in Budapest